Aaron-Junker/windows-uwp.de-de/windows-apps-src/debug-test-perf/windows-app-certification-kit-tests.md

 ### <a name="background"></a>Hintergrund

-Um für die Microsoft Store zertifiziert zu werden, dürfen apps nicht für das Debuggen kompiliert werden, und Sie dürfen nicht auf Debugversionen einer ausführbaren Datei verweisen.
+To be certified for the Microsoft Store, apps must not be compiled for debug and they must not reference debug versions of an executable file.
 Darüber hinaus müssen Sie den Code für die App optimiert erstellen, damit dieser Test bestanden wird.

 ### <a name="test-details"></a>Testdetails